 New examiner class schedule

-Classes to become a CDL third party testing examiner are held at Fox Valley Technical College in Appleton.
-Due to COVID-19, all remaining classes scheduled for 2020 are tentative and are subject to the availability and feasibility of administering an in-person class in a safe and practical manner.
-For further questions regarding classes, please contact the Wisconsin DMV CDL Audit team at
+Classes to become a CDL third party testing examiner are held at Fox Valley Technical College in Appleton, WI.
+Due to COVID-19, class schedules for 2021 have not been determined and will be subject to the availability and feasibility of administering an in-person class in a safe and practical manner.
+For further questions regarding classes, please contact the Wisconsin DMV CDL Audit team at firstname.lastname@example.org.

 Annual recertification requirements